prajwalmj07/waterleakdetector/README.md

 ## How it works

 ![App Screenshot](https://github.com/prajwalmj07/waterleakdetector/blob/main/Images/flowchart.png)

 The above image is the basic flowchart of the project

 ![App Screenshot](https://github.com/prajwalmj07/waterleakdetector/blob/main/Images/circuit.png)
-The above image is the basic circuit representation of the project

 ## Screenshot